boldchains/node-api-server/README.md

 # Design

-Data retrieved from drones can be seen as streams of data.
-Each stream represents data received from a drone.
-For real-time data capturing, it is best to use Reactive Programming's Observables.
+Asynchronous data received from drones can be seen as streams of data.
+For asynchronous data streams, use of __Reactive Programming__ can provide an elegant solution.

+As __NodeJS__ is popular for building asynchronous application, the dashboard implementation can be done in NodeJS.

+To handle real-time factor, client's polling to server to fetch data periodically is not an ideal one, instead, __websockets__ and __socket.io__ can be used.

+For client side coding __React JS__ can be used.